MicrosoftDocs/powerapps-docs/powerapps-docs/sample-apps/regional-emergency-response/deploy.md

 5. If it’s not enabled, select the process name to open the record, and then select **Activate**.
 Confirm to activate the process.

-## Step 13: Verify the Flow supply tracking flow is enabled
+## Step 13: Enable the Flow supply tracking flow

 1. Sign into [Power Automate](https://flow.microsoft.com/).